 Individual Briefing Sessions will be conducted by the OACAC Housing Counselor, Housing Administrative Assistant or Program Director.
+Group Briefing Sessions may be scheduled as needed to expedite the offer process.
 A briefing packet containing regulatory required information about the Section 8 Existing Housing Choice Voucher Program will be provided and explained to all Housing Choice Voucher Holders.

-- \ The head of household is required to attend the interview. - \ If an applicant fails to appear for a pre-scheduled appointment, the PHA will automatically schedule a second appointment.
+\ The head of household is required to attend the interview.

+\ If an applicant fails to appear for a pre-scheduled appointment, the PHA will automatically schedule a second appointment.
 If the applicant misses the second appointment without PHA approval, the application is denied.